Wanting to teach in one of our member schools? Here is what you need to know

 You may be aware that Australia and New Zealand currently have COVID-19 entry restrictions for anyone entering Australia or New Zealand, so acquiring a working visa may be more difficult than a few years ago.
 Currently, due to COVID-19 restrictions, only existing New Zealand citizens and residents, or partners of citizens/residents are allowed to enter New Zealand.
 Likewise, similar restrictions are in place for Australia, however there are some exceptions.

 This does not stop other applicants from starting this process, with a view to a future date when borders re-open.

-The best website to check would be: https://immi.homeaffairs.gov.au Most IB Schools in Australia require the appropriate working visa prior to employment.
+For Visa enquiries the best website to check is: https://immi.homeaffairs.gov.au Most IB Schools in Australia require the appropriate working visa prior to employment.

 You will also need to be registered with the appropriate state based teaching institute and have a working with Children Check prior to employment.